PSPDFKit/Cordova-Android/README.md

 android.enableD8=true
 ```

 Next you need to setup your PSPDFKit license key and Maven password.
 If you don't have a license key or Maven password yet, you can get them by requesting an evaluation version of PSPDFKit at https://pspdfkit.com/try.
-Inside your Android app's `platforms/android/local.properties` file, specify the `pspdfkit.password` and `pspdfkit.license` properties:
+Specify the `pspdfkit.password` and `pspdfkit.license` properties inside your Android app's `platforms/android/local.properties` file, create the file if it does not exist:

 ```properties
 pspdfkit.password=YOUR_PASSWORD